Installing a satellite dish

 Code assessable development application

-If the proposal is not accepted development, a code assessable planning application for a telecommunications facility will be required.
-An application will also be required where:
+If the proposal is not accepted development, a code assessable planning application for a telecommunications facility is required.
+You will also require an application where:

-- there is an existing dish at the property and additional satellite dishes are proposed
+- there is an existing dish at the property and you propose additional satellite dishes

-- more than one satellite dish is proposed.
+- you propose more than one satellite dish.

 - the Building Act 1975, chapters 3 and 4